Christ myth theory: Mythicist view

 Price also argues for a later dating of the epistles, and sees them as a compilation of fragments (possibly with a Gnostic core), contending that Marcion was responsible for much of the Pauline corpus or even wrote the letters himself.
 Price criticizes other Christ myth theorists for holding the mid-first-century dating of the epistles for their own apologetical reasons.

 Lack of biographical information

 Mainstream view

-According to theologian Gregory A. Boyd and Paul Rhodes Eddy, Professor of Biblical and Theological Studies at Bethel University, modern biblical scholarship notes that "Paul has relatively little to say on the biographical information of Jesus", viewing Jesus as "a recent contemporary".
-Yet, according to Christopher Tuckett, "[e]ven if we had no other sources, we could still infer some things about Jesus from Paul's letters."
+According to Gregory A. Boyd and Paul Rhodes Eddy modern biblical scholarship notes that "Paul has relatively little to say on the biographical information of Jesus" compared to the Gospels.
+However, Paul was "a recent contemporary" of Jesus. and he alludes to some aspects of Jesus' life in the letters.
+Paul's letters state that he knew eyewitnesses of Jesus including his close disciples and Jesus' brother James going as far back as 36 CE.
+Paul viewed Jesus as being a descendant of David, having an upbringing in the Jewish Law, gathering disciples, involved in the Last Supper, being betrayed, being executed, and resurrecting.
+The early references by Paul about the life of Jesus support that Jesus existed and that Paul had a general interest in his life.
+According to Christopher Tuckett, "[e]ven if we had no other sources, we could still infer some things about Jesus from Paul's letters" such that he was a Jew with siblings, and that he was a preacher who was executed.

 Mythicist view

 Robert Price says that Paul does not refer to Jesus' earthly life, also not when that life might have provided convenient examples and justifications for Paul's teachings.
 Instead, revelation seems to have been a prominent source for Paul's knowledge about Jesus.